CaseyHaralson/slipn/README.md

 * the slides height (example: 1080)

 ### Navigation Buttons (required)
-The slide show will not automatically advance which requires the page to have previous and next buttons.
+The slide show will not automatically advance which requires the page to have previous and next elements.
-These buttons aren't included with slipn so they will need to be added and styled to your liking.
+These elements aren't included with slipn so they will need to be added and styled to your liking.
 Once the buttons are on the page, slipn can be told about them through the navigationButtons function.
 The **navigationButtons** function takes two parameters:
 * the css selector for the previous button (example: '.previous')